Developer Console

 Log.i(TAG, "Successfuly update purchase from PAID->FULFILLED for receipt id " + receipt.getReceiptId());

-// purchase receipt to application any more
+// the purchase receipt to the app.

 PurchasingService.notifyFulfillment(receipt.getReceiptId(), FulfillmentResult.FULFILLED);